 Dr. Chiara D'amore, Executive DirectOr

-Chiara D’Amore, Ph.D. is the founder of the Community Ecology Institute.
+Chiara D’Amore, Ph.D. (she/her) is the founder of the Community Ecology Institute.
 She holds a M.S. in Environmental Science and Engineering and a Ph.D. in Sustainability Education.
 She has worked as an environmental consultant and educator for more than 20 years.
 Her overarching focus is on promoting the benefits of time spent in nature on personal, social, and ecological well-being She is dedicated to helping create a healthy, beautiful and abundant future where people and nature thrive together.

 ROOTS & WINGS LEARNING COMMUNITY DIRECTOR

 Lindsay (she/her) is an experienced educator with a Bachelor of Arts Degree in Conflict Analysis and Dispute Resolution and a Master of Arts Degree in Education.
 She is dedicated to serving the community through youth programming that promotes independent learning, creativity and environmental stewardship.
 Lindsay utilizes her trainings in restorative practices when designing educational environments and has experience working with diverse populations, including at-risk youth and those in the criminal justice system.